The Almost Perfect Life with Diabetes

 For centuries many methods of preparing the perfect cup have been tried and tested, yet it seems the most widespread method of making tea is quite simple.
 Loose tea (1 heaping teaspoon per cup and 1 for the pot) is placed in a pot or small tea infuser.
-An earthenware mug or favorite tea cup may also be used to employ this method.
-Pour just boiled pure water over tea and strain water out.
+An earthenware mug or favorite teacup may also be used to employ this method.
+Pour just-boiled pure water over tea and strain the water out.
 Refill pot with freshly boiled water.
 For Green and Oolong tea, water need not be quite to the boiling point since these teas are more delicate.
 Use 1 heaping teaspoon of tea per cup.
 Wait about 30 seconds before tasting.
 These 30 seconds of the leaves releasing their flavor is called the “agony of the leaves”.
-It is recommended (in Britain) that most teas be brewed or steeped not less that 30 seconds and not more that 5 minutes.
+It is recommended (in Britain) that most teas be brewed or steeped not less than 30 seconds and not more than 5 minutes.
 It depends on the tea.
-The English also recommend not to stir, but many teetotalers feel stirring makes the tea more evenly flavored.
+The English also recommends not to stir, but many teetotalers feel stirring makes the tea more evenly flavored.
 There is no exact right or wrong way of preparing tea, only the constant quest for perfection.

 Health Benefits of Tea

 Much has been said lately on the health benefits of tea, particularly as a protection against many types of cancer.
-It is the epiagallocatecchin gallate antioxidant in green tea that we hear so much about.
-Studies have occurred in Kyushu University in Japan and at the U.S. National Cancer Institute.
+It is the epigallocatechin gallate antioxidant in green tea that we hear so much about.
+Studies have occurred at Kyushu University in Japan and at the U.S. National Cancer Institute.
 Preliminary studies with White Tea have shown even more effectiveness.

 Studies at the University of Geneva in Switzerland report that green tea raises metabolic rate and speeds fat oxidation, as well as, helps increase endurance in exercise.